fracpete/python-weka-wrapper3/doc/source/examples.rst

    print("\nBest setup:\n" + grid.best.to_commandline())

-**NB:** Make sure that the `GridSearch` package is not installed, as the `GridSearch` meta-classifier is already part of the monolithic `weka.jar` that comes with *python-weka-wrapper*.
+**NB:** Make sure that the `GridSearch` package is not installed, as the `GridSearch` meta-classifier is already part of the monolithic `weka.jar` that comes with *python-weka-wrapper3*.

 Parameter optimization - MultiSearch